 Don't rush to submit a mortgage application, and if you've been turned down then take your time and consider your options before applying to another lender.
 A rejected mortgage application can really hurt your credit score, and if it's already low then that's the last thing you need.
 It's worth getting help from a mortgage broker who will be able to help you with your application and make it look super appealing to lenders.

 Your first home is likely to be the biggest purchase you ever make.
 It's sensible to get expert advice from someone who knows the market and has experience getting mortgages for people in your situation.
-There are specialist mortgage brokers who deal specifically with people with bad credit.
-Our platform uses a clever algorithm to match you to the perfect bad credit mortgage broker for your unique situation.
-Someone who’s up for the challenge, and has a proven track record of making bad credit mortgages possible for people like you.
-Make an enquiry
+Our Mortgage Experts deal specifically with people with bad credit and know how to make bad credit mortgages possible for people like you.
+Get started

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.